 When a new file is opened for the first time a dot plot is displayed for it.
 By default Floreada tries to display FCS/SSC on X/Y axis if possible.
 Parameters in FCS files are given two names, a short name and a long name.
 These names are stored in two keywords $PnN and $PnS, where "n" is the parameter number.
 Floreada will display the full parameter name as "Long Name" :: "Short Name" unless the two are the same and then it will just display it once.
-Currently all dot plots are displayed in color representing the event density with blue being least dense, then green, then yellow, and finally red being most dense.
+Currently all dot plots are displayed in color representing the event density with blue being least dense, cyan, then green, then yellow, and finally red being most dense.

 In order to change parameters, click on the current x or y parameter name.
 A popup menu will display with all the currently available parameter names, where you can select the new parameter for the axis.

 To change the current axis, click on the axis and a popup will display.
 A histogram is shown to help you visualize the distribution of events as you change the scale.
-You can adjust the minimum and maximum axis values as well as switch between the follow scale types:
+You can adjust the minimum and maximum axis values as well as switch between the following scale types:

 There are several parameters that you can set when specifying a new Locigle transform: